-Our client Energy UK wanted to develop a series of informative films to be shared on their main website and across communication channels.
-The films needed to work within the constraints of a head to camera approach whilst being engaging and on brand
+Our client wanted to develop a series of informative films to be shared on their main website and across communication channels.
+Energy UK filming needed to work within the constraints of a head to camera approach whilst being engaging and on brand

 To add vibrancy to the films we utilised a combination of backgrounds suitable to the subject matter and tone of each film.
 The use of a white screen for the Future of the Energy Industry created a modern and fresh canvas which we enhanced with bright text call outs and graphics to add a dynamic feel.
 This approach also enhanced the videos impact on mute play across social channels

 Graphic overlays give visual understanding and context to what is being said, as the video is at a faster pace this also allows the viewer to absorb information faster.
 Bold wording alongside visual queues bring more excitement to the video.